Auxilor/auxilor.github.io/docs/ecoarmor/how-to-make-a-custom-set.md

 ### Effects / AdvancedEffects

 The effects section is the core functionality of the Armor Set.
-You can configure effects, conditions, filters, mutators and triggers in this section to run whilst the enchantment is active.
+You can configure effects, conditions, filters, mutators and triggers in this section to run whilst the armor piece is worn.

 Check out [Configuring an Effect](https://plugins.auxilor.io/effects/configuring-an-effect) to understand how to configure this section correctly.